vmware-tanzu/community-edition/docs/site/content/docs/latest/workload-clusters.md

 [Set the Kubectl Context to the Workload Cluster](#context)<br>
 [Deploying a Workload Cluster from a Saved Manifest File](#manifest)

-For specific configuration parameters for vSphere and Amazon EC2, see:
+For specific configuration parameters, see:

 [Amazon EC2 Workload Cluster Template](aws-wl-template)<br>
 [vSphere Workload Cluster Template](vsphere-wl-template)<br>